deepakhj/cadent/README.md

 Visualization: In the visualization world grafana wins, period, we're not visualizing things in cadent.

-`result = f(timeseries)`: Graphite/graphite-api also win here, by alot.
+`result = f(timeseries)`: Graphite/graphite-api also win here (or even the spark DSL), by alot.
 Their DSL for applying `fancy math` to timeseries is near impossible to match (not impossible, but really hard to recreate it as it's depth is rather mystifying sometimes).

 ## Why is it designed this way?

 Well, no system lives in a vacuum.
-You probably already have a graphite cluster, maybe OpenTSDB, or what have you, and need to migrate systems as whatever you are using is falling down (for reasons, as ops folks, i hope you know).
+You probably already have a graphite cluster, maybe OpenTSDB, or what-have-you, and need to migrate systems as whatever you are using is falling down.
 But you cannot just "cut the cord" to the old system as there are many dependencies on it already.
-Time series never stop, never slow down, never go away.
+System time series never stop, never slow down, never go away, they keep increasing.
 So each peice of this puzzle is made to partially replace another.
 If one element cannot be "out of the box" replaced, then replication to a new system is there to feed things to the old one, while bootstrapping the new one.

 That's why this looks a bit like plaster covering a few holes left by a few baseballs.
 You can only cover one hole